top of page

 1. Top 25 players after protections identified.

-2. List to be shaped by a pool that includes top three from previous year at C, 1B, 2B, 3B, SS, SP; top two at RP; top five at outfield for a
+2. List to be shaped by pool that includes top three from previous year at C, 1B, 2B, 3b, SS, SP; top two at RP; top five at outfield for a total of 25 candidates; ties broken by fewest at bats.

 3. League will determine, by general consensus, which 21 to be auctioned; or 19 for eight teams.